jno3/jno3.github.io/writeups/bulldog-1.md

 pwd& which python
 ```

 And it returns the path to python, which can be used for a reverse shell.
-But it shouldn't be a one-line reverse shell because the input doesn't allow it, so I must create a 'revshell.py' file on my machine, that reads:
+But it shouldn't be a one-line reverse shell because the input doesn't allow it (due to the semicolons), so I must create a 'revshell.py' file on my machine, that reads:

 ```
 ┌──(j㉿kali)-[~/Desktop/TOOLS]